cowprotocol/services/README.md

 Reading the state of the blockchain requires issuing RPC calls to an ethereum node.
 This can be a testnet you are running locally, some "real" node you have access to or the most convenient thing is to use a third-party service like [infura](https://infura.io/) to get access to an ethereum node which we recommend.
 After you made a free infura account they offer you "endpoints" for the mainnet and different testnets.
 We will refer those as `node-urls`.
-Because services are only run on Mainnet, Görli, Sepolia, and Gnosis Chain you need to select one of those.
+Because services are only run on Mainnet, Gnosis Chain, Arbitrum One and Sepolia you need to select one of those.

 Note that the `node-url` is sensitive data.
 The `orderbook` and `solver` executables allow you to pass it with the `--node-url` parameter.
 This is very convenient for our examples but to minimize the possibility of sharing this information by accident you should consider setting the `NODE_URL` environment variable so you don't have to pass the `--node-url` argument to the executables.